 Qualifying itself sees lots of money wagered but things really hot up every four years for the finals.
 Each market is covered in great depth by all the best betting sites, with literally hundreds of markets available on every game, plus a massive range of specials on teams, players and indeed the entire tournament.

 As with all of our various tournament and event betting guides, much of the strategic foundation for your bets can be found within our more generic football betting strategy guide.
-As we will probably never tire of saying, the key to making a profit from sports betting and therefore football betting, is finding the value.
+As we will probably never tire of saying, the key to football betting is finding the value.
 Usually the way to try and do that is to study as much information, news and data as you possibly can but given the bookies are doing that too, it isn’t easy.

 Considering past stats, trends and results is a reasonable start when it comes to picking out your bets.
 However, you simply have to remember that more often than not, the bookies’ odds reflective such widely and publically available information.
 However, if you can spot something the bookies or the markets have missed, or perhaps see an emerging trend early, there is just perhaps a chance you will be able to grab some great value before the bookies and your fellow punters get up to speed.